Ultragreen/carioca/README.md

 * output_colors : display output in colors
 * output_target : change output STDOUT or SDTERR

+**Note** : all of this have R/W accessors on output service

 #### Usage

+This example show a test script for displaying all type of output

 ```ruby
 output = Carioca::Registry.get.get_service name: :output